Rene D. Caputo, Co-Leader and Content Developer

 Vicki is the founding Director of the Duke University Writing Studio.
 She received her MA in English from the University of Georgia in 1972.
 Her research interests include the theory and pedagogy of composition and writing as well as the public health issues that affect college students.
 She taught writing at Duke as well as at the Duke Kunshan University campus in China, where she shared her expertise in creating a writing studio for international and intercultural undergraduate and graduate students.

 Margaret Swezey, Content Developer

 Margaret is the Assistant Director of the Duke University Writing Studio.
-She has 16 years’ experience in tutoring and teaching writing, and she leads a workshop series for multilingual writers.
+She has 16 years’ experience in tutoring and teaching writing, and she has lead a workshop series for multilingual writers.
 She holds a Ph.D. in medieval English literature at UNC-Chapel Hill, where she wrote a dissertation on courtship and marriage in Middle English romance, taught writing and literature, and tutored at the Writing Center.
 She received a B.A. in History from Macalester College in St. Paul, Minnesota.